-Over the last decade we have seen the employment tribunal fee regime completely overhauled.
+Over the last decade, we have seen the employment tribunal fee regime completely overhauled.
 Most recently all fees were scrapped and no fee is currently required to submit a claim.
 However, recent information has shown that this may still change.

 It has allegedly been stated the commission had been requested to “provide recommendations for creating a coherent system for charging and updating fees in the future”.
-At the moment the the ministry of justice has stated no decisions have been made on the reintroduction to fees.
+At the moment the ministry of justice has stated no decisions have been made on the reintroduction of fees.

 If you have any questions or need any legal advice give us a call on 0118 914 5622, or email us at: email@example.com

 David Philip Harris is a recognised employment solicitor with over 10 years of experience in advising employees and employers on employment law matters.
 He is a frequent contributor to BBC Radio Berkshire and People Management Magazine.
 David has represented individual and corporate clients in the employment tribunal as well as the High Court and County Court.
 David is a member of The Law Society and The Employment Lawyers Association (ELA UK).
 To contact David, visit the Contact Us page.
 For media enquiries: firstname.lastname@example.org.